 Strain the oil through a coffee filter – allow it to drip through for several hours.
 Stir the essential oils into the strained oil and pour the finished product into a dark glass container.
 This will keep for several months at room temperature; the antioxidant properties of the essential oils preserve the serum well.

 This recipe makes about ¼ cup of serum.
 It smells like fresh oranges.

 I’m quite sure just about every Saver will have this on hand.
-Distilled water is the purest form of water available, and it’s recommended in the Save Our Bones Program as the predominant beverage for bone health.
+Distilled water is the purest form of water available, and it’s recommended in the Osteoporosis Reversal Program as the predominant beverage for bone health.
 It’s also perfect for use on your skin.